Nanopublication/nanopub-js/CONTRIBUTING.md

 ## 🧹 Clean

-To completely reset the caches of the different packages (requires to reinstall the workspace with `yarn`):
+To completely reset the caches of the different packages (requires to reinstall the workspace with `yarn` after reset):

 ```bash
 yarn clean